radius-project/design-notes/resources/2024-10-dapr-bindings.md

 ### Detailed Design

-This design will require adding a new type to the Dapr RP.
+This design will require adding a new type to the Applications.Dapr resource provider.
 This includes:
-- Adding Application.Dapr/Bindings to the TypeSpec frontend.
+- Extending the TypeSpec schema definition to include the new Application.Dapr/Bindings resource
 - Adding the corresponding DaprBinding type to the internal representation (DaprRP)
 - Allowing a new type of Dapr component (binding) to be emitted in the backend Kubernetes cluster.